StenaIT/stenajs-webui/packages/tooltip/src/components/popover/Popover.md

 ### Hover trigger

-When `hover`, the tooltip is displayed when mouse hovers over `children`.
+When `hover`, the popover is displayed when mouse hovers over `children`.
-When the mouse no longer hovers, the tooltip is hidden again.
+When the mouse no longer hovers, the popover is hidden again.

 ### Click trigger

-When `click`, the tooltip is displayed when the user clicks on `children`.
+When `click`, the popover is displayed when the user clicks on `children`.

 If `children` is a React node, it is automatically wrapped in `Clickable`.

-If you are using a component that has it's own click listener (`StandardButton` for example), you can use functional children to programmatically show the tooltip.
+If you are using a component that has it's own click listener (`StandardButton` for example), you can use functional children to programmatically show the popover.

 See `render props` section below.

-Whenever using `click` trigger, `WithTooltip` will hide the tooltip when clicking outside of it.
+Whenever using `click` trigger, `Popover` will hide the popover when clicking outside of it.

 ## Render props